The Student Government Association (SGA)

 Lambda Epsilon Chi (LEX)

-Student must complete no less than two-thirds (2/3) of the program requirement with an overall grade point average of at leads 3.25, plus a grade point average in their paralegal courses of at least 3.5 in order to be considered for admission to LEX.
+LEX exists to recognize persons who have demonstrated superior academic performance in an established program of paralegal/legal assistant studies offered at an institution that is in good standing of the American Association for Paralegal Education.
+Students must complete no less than two-thirds (2/3) of the program requirements with an overall grade point average of at least 3.25, plus a grade point average in their paralegal courses of at least 3.50 in order to be considered for admission to LEX.
+For more information or to join, email firstname.lastname@example.org

 Mu Lambda Tau (MLT)